 Will Sotheby’s charge tax on the sale of my item?

-Sotheby’s is required to charge tax on goods and services.
+Sotheby’s might be required to charge tax on goods and services.
 The nature and rate of the relevant tax is determined by the location of the auction.
 Please contact your appointed Pre-Sale Administrator for any further information.

 Is my submission and contact information kept confidential?